 On October 31, 2016, Orex announced the results from the first resource estimate on the Boleras Silver Deposit of the Sandra Escobar Project.
 This study was conducted by Mining plus Consultants Ltd, serving as "Independent Qualified Persons" as defined in National Instrument 43-101.
 At a "Base Case" of 45 g/t Ag cut-off, the Inferred Resource Estimate yielded 9.8 million tonnes grading 106 g/t Ag for a total of 33.3 million ounces of silver.
 The "Effective Date" is October 25, 2016 and the Technical Report has been filed on www.sedar.com.
+(News releases October 31, 2016 and December 15, 2016)

 On December 15, 2016, the Company announced the preliminary metallurgical results for the Boleras Main Zone of the Sandra Escobar Project.
 Early tests by hydrochloric acid, or sulphur dioxide pre-treatment before cyanidation demonstrated that a portion of the mineralization is refractory and more investigation will be required.
-The silver recovery is grade dependent, with percentage recovery values between 6.1% and 93.0%
+The silver recovery is grade dependent, with percentage recovery values between 6.1% and 93.0%.
+(News release December 15, 2016)